 Chronic Obstructive Pulmonary Disease (COPD)

-People with Parkinson's disease have decreased muscular fitness including decreased muscle mass, muscle strength, and increased fatigue.
-A small clinical study found that giving creatine to people with Parkinson's disease improved their exercise ability and endurance.
-In another clinical study, creatine supplements boosted participants' moods and they didn’t need to increase their medicine dose as much as those who didn't take creatine.
-More research is needed in this area.
+People with Parkinson disease (PD) have decreased muscular fitness, including decreased muscle mass, muscle strength, and increased fatigue.
+One study found that giving creatine to people with PD improved their exercise ability and endurance.
+In another study, creatine supplements boosted participants' moods and reduced their need for medication compared to those who didn't take creatine.
+However, other studies suggest combining creatine and caffeine (i.e. taking / ingesting both) could make PD worse.
+More research is needed.

-About half of the creatine in our bodies is made from other amino acids in the liver, kidney, and pancreas.
+About half of the creatine in our bodies is made from amino acids in the liver, kidney, and pancreas.
 The other half comes from foods we eat.
-Wild game is considered to be the richest source of creatine, but lean red meat and fish (particularly herring, salmon, and tuna) are also good sources.
+Wild game is considered to be the richest source of creatine.
+But lean red meat and fish (particularly herring, salmon, and tuna) are also good sources.

-Supplements are commonly sold as powders, although liquids, tablets, capsules, energy bars, fruit-flavored chews, drink mixes, and other preparations are also available.
+Supplements are commonly sold as powders.
+But liquids, tablets, capsules, energy bars, fruit-flavored chews, drink mixes, and other preparations are also available.